 - 1. Accessory buildings shall not be used as a dwelling, nor for the conduct of any business enterprise.
 (Amended 11- 2017) - 2.
 Accessory buildings shall comply with setback requirements for principal buildings. - 3.
-Accessory buildings having a floor area of 200 square feet or less, shall be exempt from the provisions of the Oceana County Building Code, though shall comply with the setback requirements established by this Section. - 4.
-An accessory building may be erected in any residential zoning district only as an accessory to an existing dwelling on which an occupancy permit has been issued. (amended 7-8-08.)
+Accessory buildings shall comply with Oceana County Building Codes, and shall comply with the setback requirements established by this Section.
+(Amended 12-2-2022) - 4.
+An accessory building may be erected in any residential zoning district only as an accessory to an existing dwelling on which an occupancy permit has been issued.
+(Amended 7-8-08.)